QuentinRa/blog.quentinra.dev/maths/statistics/analysis/fix.md

 [Go back](discovery.md)

 Sometimes, you are also handling data with mistakes.
-For instance, someone wrote "Fr" while another wrote "Fr" while another wrote "France" while another wrote "Frence"...
-All of them are representing the same thing and you see to fix that so that R will understand.
+For instance, someone wrote "Fr" while another wrote "FR" while another wrote "France" while another wrote "Frence"...
+All of them are representing the same thing, and you see to fix that so that R will understand.

 ```r
 library('forcats')